Want to learn new ways to make extra money?

 Join the family to get updates from us and tons of cool freebies:

 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-Believe it or not, you can make solid money as a Virtual Assistant (VA).
-I’m going to walk you through how you can get started, where to find your first clients, and how you may even be able to eventually escape your 9 to 5.
+In this article I’m going to walk you through how to become a virtual assistant (VA), where to find your first clients, and how to scale a VA business so you can eventually escape your 9 to 5.